Yonom/ByteNom/README.md

 ByteNom
 =======

-Simple to use protocol for client server communication.
+A simple to use protocol for client/server communication.

 ## Client